bpeacock/subview.js/README.md

     /*** Templating ***/
     template: Handlebars.compile(myTemplate),
-    subviews: [ //Subviews that will be available in the template AnotherSubview
+    subviews: {     //Subviews that will be available in the template
-    ],
+        name: SomeSubview
+    },
     data: {         //Data available in the template (may also be a function) "key": "value"
     },